 There are so many ways you can adapt this recipe to make it work perfectly for your family and preferences.
 Here are some of our favorites.

-- Let's start with spice.
+- Adjust the spiciness: Let's start with spice.
 You can make this recipe as mild or as spicy as you like.
 Simply adjust the amount of Asian garlic chili paste (or Sriracha) you add.
 Remember you can always add more on top for that who like things extra spicy.

-- The same goes for sweetness.
+- Adjust the sweetness: The same goes for sweetness.
 To keep things healthy, I limited the amount of sugar in the recipe.
 Traditional Mongolian beef is fairly sweet, so to make it more authentic and sweet, you can add some extra sugar.
 Dark brown sugar is what is traditionally used.

-- This works great with different proteins.
+- Change the protein: This works great with different proteins.
 Thinly sliced chicken breast or chicken thighs are the most popular swap.
 Toss the chicken with some baking soda before searing it to ensure it stays nice and tender.
 Pork will work as well.
 Or you may want to try this Mongolian Chicken that's made with ground chicken or this tofu version if want something meatless.

 - Add veggies: I love adding extra veggies to stir-fries.
 Cook the veggies before cooking the beef and set aside.
 Then stir them back in with the sauce.
 Depending on how much you add, you may need to double up the sauce recipe.
 We love adding cabbage, snap peas, broccoli, cauliflower, or an Asian veggie mix.